-So when did the just plain loafer become a penny loafer?
+So when did the just plain loafers become a penny loafers?
 Well a gentleman by the name of G.H.
 Bass has a large part in this.
 In 1936 he created the shoe that is now so immensely popular, The Penny Loafer.
 It was his company’s addition of the leather strip across the front of the shoe with a somewhat diamond shaped cut-out that changed this shoe.
 What does all this have to do with a penny?
 Remember something called a pay phone, well back when it cost a penny to make a phone call many school children used to place a penny in their loafer for an emergency phone call home.
 Very neat, right.

 Loafers have been unique since they were brought from the farms to offices.
 Worn by men and woman, young and old these shoes have become a staple in the society of many cultures.
 Loved by lawyers and grandpa’s this versatile shoe can be worn on a relaxing Sunday afternoon or a hectic Monday morning business meeting.
 The loafer has changed colors, material, heights and weight over the years but has never lost its popularity.
 Now you can buy one with rhinestones or with sequins, they can be made of suede or snakeskin it’s all up to you.

 I hope you enjoyed this post and learned a little something about the shoe that you may be wearing right now.
 I love fun historical facts about fashion and how the items we wear today has changed over the decades.
 So, please let me know if you found this post interesting and fun because I plan on writing more.